Underclass Hero: Critical reaction

 The A.V.
 Club gave the album a positive review, calling it "the band's smartest and most mature sounding album yet."
 Billboard also reacted positively, saying that "its growth feels genuine and, unlike Sum 41's punk peers, its musical maturation doesn't come at the expense of that all-important snotty 'tude."
 On the other hand, BBC was less favorable, saying that it "has its merits", but calling it a "disappointing effort".
+The Guardian, in a 1 star review, called the album "Green Day without the range and the charm".

 Sputnikmusic gave the album a 1 out of 5, saying that it "tries its best to be profound and musically challenging, however its only success is found, without exception, in the tracks which drop the pretense entirely and return to the formula which made the group popular to begin with."
-Mike D of Blogcritics stated that most of the album "sounds like someone else’s, not Sum 41′s.
-'With Me' could easily be mistaken for Yellowcard and 'March of the Dogs' might as well be a Green Day song."
-However, he also added "There is one huge factor in all this that can turn the tables for this album: the lyrics.
-Underclass Hero is lyrically far better than anything Sum has ever done.
-Several times, I found myself not liking the songs as they first began, but liking them by the end."
 IGN gave the album a 7 out of 10, drawing comparisons to Green Day regarding the album’s sound, but said that it’s “not a bad album”.
 Contactmusic.com said that the album was full of "mixed results".

 In 2018, Rock Sound ranked the album at #78 in their list of the Best 100 Pop Punk Albums.

 Commercial performance

 In Canada, Underclass Hero debuted at number 1 on the Canadian Albums Chart, selling just over 9,000 copies in its first week.
 In the United States, the album sold 44,601 copies in its first week and debuted at number 7 on the Billboard 200, making it their highest chart positioning to date in the U.S. As of April 2011, the album has sold 184,000 copies in the United States.
 As of 2013, it has sold over 1 million copies worldwide.

-The album was led by the singles "Underclass Hero" and Walking Disaster; both achieving moderate radio success in 2007.
+The album was led by the singles "Underclass Hero" and "Walking Disaster"; both achieving moderate radio success in 2007.
 The third single, "With Me", wasn't released as a single until 2008.
 Additionally, "March of the Dogs" was released as an album preview in April 2007 before its release, because the album "wouldn't be out until the summer".

 Political backlash

-The track "March of the Dogs" faced political backlash due to its radical opposition to then-United States president George W. Bush.
+The track "March of the Dogs" faced political backlash due to its radical opposition to then-United States President George W. Bush.
 This led to Whibley facing possible deportation in 2007 by a House of Representatives minority leader.
 However, this ultimately never came to pass.